coolerguy71/FreeBSD-GamingSetup/Readme.md

 cd && git clone https://github.com/pog5/minecraft-freebsd.git && mkdir .minecraft && cd minecraft-freebsd && tar xf lwjgl3.tar.gz && cp ~/minecraft-freebsd/lwjgl3/minecraft-runtime ~/.minecraft && cd && rm -rf minecraft-freebsd
 ```

 > **Note that this minecraft-runtime can only go up to about Minecraft 1.20.4??
-(Not sure but somewhere around this), but to play newer versions of Minecraft, we will have to modify minecraft-runtime.
+(Not sure but somewhere around this), but to play newer versions of Minecraft (1.20.5?? and above, (including 1.26), we will have to modify minecraft-runtime.

 ```
 ee ~/.minecraft/minecraft-runtime